backups-obsidian/backup-obsidian-2/100 study-notes/118 Prometheus/Prometheus - PromQL.md

 > [!important]- When an PromQL expression has multiple binary operators, they follow an order of precedence, from highest to lowest.
 > Operators on the same precedence level are *left-associative*.

+- *For comparison operators the metric name is NOT dropped*.

 ### Logical Operators
 - Example query to return all time series greater than 1000 and less than 3000: `node_filesystem_avail_bytes > 1000 and node_filesystem_avail_bytes < 3000`
 - `unless` operator *results in a vector consisting of elements on the left side* for which there are **NO elements on the right side**.